4.3 Issues and options in Psychology

 - Social learning theory as applied to gender development.
 The influence of culture and media on gender roles.

-- Atypical gender development: gender identity disorder; biological and social explanations for gender identity disorder.
+- Atypical gender development: gender dysphoria; biological and social explanations for gender dysphoria.

 - Piaget’s theory of cognitive development: schemas, assimilation, accommodation, equilibration, stages of intellectual development.
 Characteristics of these stages, including object permanence, conservation, egocentrism and class inclusion.